The Desolating Sacrilege

 Screen Shot 2015-12-10 at 7.31.42 PM

-FYI: The Futurists would put Antichrist here, but it is the Dan 11:31 that is believed to be typical of antichrist.
+FYI: The Futurists would put Antichrist here, but it is Dan 11:31 that is believed to be typical of antichrist.
 However, it is Luke 21:20 and Dan 9:26-27 that have “armies” and are therefore parallel prophecies.

 Historical Fulfillment

-In less than 40 years after the Olivet Discourse, Four Roman legions led by then General Titus (future Emperor) would surround the city in one of the most horrible sieges in history.
+In less than 40 years after the Olivet Discourse, Four Roman legions led by then-General Titus (future Emperor) would surround the city in one of the most horrible sieges in history.
 They would destroy the temple and raise their standards on the ruins of it.
 Josephus records that more than 1.1 million people (most of them Jewish) were killed, and 97,000 were captured and enslaved.

 Screen Shot 2015-12-11 at 10.47.05 AM